seehuhn/py-jvplot/doc/ch7background.rst

 There are infinitely many solutions which satisfy these constraints.
 Good solutions have as many of the following properties as possible:

-* The tick labels (when typeset using the appropriate font) don't overlap.
+* If possible, the tick labels (when typeset using the appropriate font) don't overlap.

+* The spacing of the tick marks, when converted to device coordinates, is close to the optimal label spacing given by the :code:`axis_tick_opt_spacing` parameter.

 * :math:`\lceil x_0/d_x \rceil - x_0/d_x` (x-axis length before the
   first tick mark), :math:`x_3/d_x - \lfloor x_3/d_x \rfloor` (x-axis